 Asolo monologueformat is simply you speaking into the mic and sharing ideas, tips or stories.
 This format is easy to do since it just involves you, but it can also be tough to keep it lively.
 A good example of a great solo podcast is The Brutal Truth About Sales & Selling by Brian Burns.
 In each episode, Brian basically yells at you with a new sales lesson and it's very effective.
 His following is huge and his style really works in this format.

 Whatever format you choose, be sure to keep is casual and conversational.
-Nothing is more boring than an over-scripted podcast in which the host reads from a script.
+Nothing is more boring than a dry podcast in which the host reads from a script.
 Keep it natural.

 Pick a recording medium.